vrsp11603/CPE313_CPE32S8_Group2_Final-Project_Recipe-Recommendation-System/YOLOv9 Model/README.md

 ### Analysis
    <p align = 'justify'>
-   The confusion matrix for YOLOv9 shows varied performance across different categories.
-Bitter-gourd, Cabbage, Cauliflower, Eggplant, and Sayote achieve perfect classification accuracy.
-However, some categories like Bottle-Gourd and Carrots have lower accuracies of 70%.
-Notable misclassifications include Beef being confused with Pork and Milkfish, and Chicken with Cauliflower.
-Background images also show significant confusion with various categories such as Tomato and Tilapia.
+   This figure shows the confusion matrix for YOLOv9 shows high accuracy for most categories, with many items having near-perfect precision and recall.
+Beef, BitterGourd, Pumpkin, and Sayote achieve 100% correct classifications.
+Other items like Chicken, Broccoli, and Cabbage also exhibit high accuracy, although there are some misclassifications, such as Carrots being confused with Broccoli and Galunggong with Milkfish.
+Overall, YOLOv9 performs robustly across various categories, maintaining high precision and recall
    </p>

    </td>